Martinezkiaraa/Martinezkiaraa/README.md

 - 👋 Hi, I’m @Martinezkiaraa
 - 👀 I’m interested in doing something I like
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how  code
 - 💞️ I’m looking to collaborate on the entire world
 - 📫 How to reach me on mi IG, @martinezkiaraa and on mi mail like martinezkiara275@gmail.com